 In 1995,using only donated funds, the NBF began providing local literacy programs throughout the United States with New Readers Press books and other educational materials.

-To date, ProLiteracy has distributed almost 1,500 grant awards totaling more than $2.6 million worth of materials to organizations in 50 states and the District of Columbia.
+To date, ProLiteracy has distributed more than1,500 grant awards totaling more than $2.9 million worth of materials to organizations in 50 states and the District of Columbia.

 The NBF funds organizations providing service in the following areas: basic literacy, adult basic education, English as a second language (ESL), and family literacy.
 New Readers Press, the publishing division of ProLiteracy, provides the books and materials distributed through the NBF.